alvaroespinozaGL/cypress_sauce_test/README.md

 1- Clone the repository

 git clone https://github.com/alvaroespinozaGL/cypress_sauce_test.git

-cd cypress_sauce_test # to move into the repository folder. npm install  # to install the dependencies that are located in the package.json file.
+cd cypress_sauce_test # to move into the repository folder

+npm install  # to install the dependencies that are located in the package.json file.

-2- Start Cypress UI.
+2- Start Cypress UI:

 npx cypress open

-3- Open the IDE and open this repository.

 # run the automated script you can follow the next steps.